MB3001/Gravitation-simulator-2/README.md

 You can play it directly by opening "MyGame.jar" in the "dist" folder.

 It is built with JMonkeyEngine (http://jmonkeyengine.org/).

+In the line 36 of Main.java are the physical variables, if you are interested in changing them.

+    /**
+     * Prepare physics.
+     */
+    float velocity = 2f;
+    float gravitational_constant = 10f;
+    float canonball_mass = 1;

 If you want to know directly what is the block of code that does the magic of gravitation, I'll throw the spoiler at you: